About Woodside Farms

 Our Growing Practices

 At Woodside Farms we work in conjunction with nature, utilizing farming methods such as, cover cropping, integrated pest management, inter-planting, composting, etc. These methods are the foundation of our farm.
-By mimicking the natural state from which our crops originated, we are able to grow without the use of pesticides, fungicides, and herbicides.
+By mimicking the natural state from which our crops originated, we are able to grow without the use of synthetic fertilizers, pesticides, fungicides, and herbicides.
 We believe that it is essential to feed our community safe and nutritious fruits & vegetables.

 Meet your Farmers

 Bryan and Meredith Aycock, manager and assistant managers of Woodside Farms, met in Jackson Hole, Wyoming, where their love of farming (and first daughter) were born.
 When presented with the opportunity to start their own farm in Virginia, they packed their bags and moved across the country.
 On Meredith's parents' land in Fluvanna County, they started and operated a Certified Naturally Grown vegetable and pasture-raised meat & egg farm.
 They are thrilled to be continuing their farming venture at Woodside Farms.
 They are both passionate about healthy living and delicious, nutritious, locally grown food!